Pekin Hardy Strauss Inc. Raises Stake in Barrick Gold Corp (NYSE:GOLD)

 Pekin Hardy Strauss Inc. grew its stake in shares of Barrick Gold Corp (NYSE:GOLD) (TSE:ABX) by 21.0% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 36,658 shares of the gold and copper producer’s stock after purchasing an additional 6,354 shares during the quarter.
 Pekin Hardy Strauss Inc.’s holdings in Barrick Gold were worth $726,000 at the end of the most recent quarter.

+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, June 15th.
+Shareholders of record on Friday, May 28th were given a $0.09 dividend.
+The ex-dividend date was Thursday, May 27th.
+This represents a $0.36 annualized dividend and a yield of 1.70%.
+Barrick Gold’s dividend payout ratio is presently 14.78%.

 Several analysts recently weighed in on GOLD shares.
-Raymond James lifted their price objective on Barrick Gold from $29.50 to $36.00 and gave the company an “outperform” rating in a report on Wednesday, June 9th.
+Fundamental Research lifted their price objective on Barrick Gold from $69.96 to $72.72 and gave the company a “buy” rating in a report on Monday, May 10th.
 TD Securities decreased their price objective on Barrick Gold from $32.00 to $30.00 and set an “action list buy” rating for the company in a report on Friday, February 26th.
-JPMorgan Chase & Co. decreased their price objective on Barrick Gold from $30.00 to $25.00 in a report on Tuesday, April 27th.
+JPMorgan Chase & Co. reduced their target price on shares of Barrick Gold from $30.00 to $25.00 in a report on Tuesday, April 27th.
 TheStreet upgraded shares of Barrick Gold from a “c” rating to a “b-” rating in a report on Thursday, April 22nd.
-Finally, Fundamental Research boosted their target price on shares of Barrick Gold from $69.96 to $72.72 and gave the stock a “buy” rating in a report on Monday, May 10th.
+Finally, Raymond James boosted their target price on shares of Barrick Gold from $29.50 to $36.00 and gave the stock an “outperform” rating in a report on Wednesday, June 9th.
 Two equities research analysts have rated the stock with a hold rating, eleven have assigned a buy rating and one has given a strong buy rating to the company’s stock.
 Barrick Gold presently has an average rating of “Buy” and an average target price of $32.56.

-Barrick Gold (NYSE:GOLD) (TSE:ABX) last issued its earnings results on Tuesday, May 4th.
-The gold and copper producer reported $0.29 EPS for the quarter, beating the Zacks’ consensus estimate of $0.27 by $0.02.
-The firm had revenue of $2.96 billion for the quarter, compared to analyst estimates of $3.17 billion.
-Barrick Gold had a return on equity of 7.18% and a net margin of 19.19%.
-Barrick Gold’s revenue for the quarter was up 8.6% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.16 earnings per share.
-As a group, sell-side analysts anticipate that Barrick Gold Corp will post 1.21 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, June 15th.
-Investors of record on Friday, May 28th were given a $0.09 dividend.
-The ex-dividend date was Thursday, May 27th.
-This represents a $0.36 dividend on an annualized basis and a yield of 1.70%.
-Barrick Gold’s dividend payout ratio is currently 14.78%.

 Barrick Gold Profile